hongtaoh/olymviz/content/plans.md

 author: Chris Fang & Hongtao Hao
 ---
 ## Plans: Female Participation
-As discussed above, we will use line graph, stacked bar chart, and area chart to show the overall trend of female participation in the Summer Olympics.
+As discussed above, we will use a line graph, stacked bar chart, and area chart to show the overall trend of female participation in the Summer Olympics.
 For female participation in each individual continent, we will use KDE in a small multiple.

-In line graph, the x-axis will be time and the y-axis the percentage against the total number of participants.
+In a line graph, the x-axis will be time and the y-axis the percentage against the total number of participants.
 We will show both female and male athletes.
 See Figure 12.

-For stacked bar chart, the x-axis will be time and y-axis will percentage against the total number of athletes.
+For stacked bar charts, the x-axis will be time and y-axis percentage against the total number of athletes.
 Two segments in each bar will represent male and female respectively, and the two will sum up to 100\% for every year presented.
 This will make the comparison between male and female participation very clear.
 See Figure 13.

 <div class="wide">